Fall Camping Destinations: Cozy Spots to Embrace Autumn’s Magic

 Backpacking Gear for Light Travel

-We start with a lightweight, waterproof backpack to keep our gear dry.
-A compact sleeping bag rated for colder temps is essential.
+Backpacking in the fall takes some extra planning, but wow, is it worth it.
+I start with a lightweight, waterproof pack to keep everything dry.
+A compact sleeping bag for cold nights is essential.

-Good hiking boots with ankle support are a must for potentially muddy or slippery trails.
+Good boots with ankle support are a must, especially with muddy or slick trails.
+I always pack extra socks, just in case.

 Outdoor Activities for a Fun-filled Trip